-- O. Every boat must a have an adult captain for driving purposes, and only that captain can drive when the outboard motor is in use. - P. Coaching: The captain/coach of the boat may make suggestions but may not fish in any respect, including tying lures, netting fish, and handling fish or gear.
+O. Every boat must a have an adult captain for driving purposes, and only that captain can drive when the outboard motor is in use.

+P. Coaching: The captain/coach of the boat may make suggestions but may not fish in any respect, including tying lures, netting fish, and handling fish or gear.
 However, if a team has only one participant on the boat, the captain/coach may net the fish if asked by the participant.
+In the event an angler catches a non-target species, such as a muskie, northern pike, walleye, gar, bowfin, or catfish, the coach may assist the student in removing the lure from the fish to prevent injury.
 The captain/coach or team participants can operate the electric motor.
-A boat captain must be an employee of the district or be a board-approved bass fishing captain. - Q. All fish will be released immediately after weigh-in.
+A boat captain must be an employee of the district or be a board-approved bass fishing captain.

+Q. All fish will be released immediately after weigh-in.
 All fish that are put in the live well must be kept alive.
 Dead fish will have a 1⁄2 pound deduction and cannot count as the large fish for that boat.
-Dead fish may not be culled. - R. There will be a speed limit enforced at all sectional and state final tournaments.
-The speed limit will be no faster than 35 mph, or the lake requirement will be enforced if slower than 35 mph. - S. Teams up to four participants per boat may be entered by each school.
+Dead fish may not be culled.

+R. There will be a speed limit enforced at all regional, sectional, and state final tournaments.
+The speed limit will be no faster than 35 mph, or the lake requirement will be enforced if slower than 35 mph.

+S. Teams up to four participants per boat may be entered by each school.
 No later than one (1) week prior to the first level state series tournament, each entered school will complete an online Team Roser form in the IHSA Schools Center.
 Only students, coaches, and boat captains who appear on this roster will be eligible to represent the school during the state series.
 A school will be required to present a boat roster to the appropriate tournament manager prior to any state series event.
 Schools may change boat rosters from one round of the state series to the next, again using only those students, coaches, and boat captains who are listed on the original Team Roster.
 At the first level tournament, a school may enter up to two (2) boats and only two of the four students entered for that boat may fish at any one time.
 At all levels of the state series, only two students may be in the boat at any one time.
-The total weight for each of the five (5) fish limited to that boat will count for the team total of that tournament. - T. The total weight for each of the five (5) fish limited to that boat will count for the team total of that tournament.
+The total weight for each of the five (5) fish limited to that boat will count for the team total of that tournament.

+T. The total weight for each of the five (5) fish limited to that boat will count for the team total of that tournament.
 Individual weight will also be recorded for the top fish designated by each boat.
-The largest fish award will be given at each tournament to all participants of the boat that weighs in the largest fish of that tournament. - $\boldsymbol{\mathsf{U}}{\bullet}$ No live bait or trolling is allowed in the sectional or state final. - V. Participants must stay completely in the boat unless they are using an authorized rest room facility, are back at the dock switching participants, or due to some other emergency or malfunction.
+The largest fish award will be given at each tournament to all participants of the boat that weighs in the largest fish of that tournament.

+U. No live bait or trolling is allowed in the regional, sectional, or state final.

+V. Participants must stay completely in the boat unless they are using an authorized rest room facility, are back at the dock switching participants, or due to some other emergency or malfunction.
 If an emergency or malfunction occurs, the boat must contact the local manager or his/her designee prior to leaving the boat.